 [From Our Partners] A Community-Focused Approach to Addressing Trauma: Lessons Learned from the Center for Trauma Innovation

 In 2017, Exodus Transitional Community (ETC) was funded by the Criminal Justice Investment Initiative (CJII)—a partnership between CUNY ISLG and the Manhattan District Attorney’s Office (DANY)—to develop the Center for Trauma Innovation (CTI).
 The CTI aims to serve participants who have experienced chronic trauma related, but not limited, to incarceration, poverty, racism, and experiencing/witnessing community violence.
-It does so through three core prongs:
+It does so through three core prongs: direct services, training and technical assistance, and a learning community.

 The CTI is working with an evaluation team at the Center for Complex Trauma (CCT) at Icahn School of Medicine to understand the program’s implementation and impact by using a community-based participatory research (CBPR) approach.
-As part of this evaluation, the partnership is producing a series of briefs and a report that explore these core prongs in theory, how they were put into practice by the CTI, and their impact on participants and the community.
-The first of which, on learning communities, is below; the subsequent briefs are expected over the course of 2023.

 Building an Innovative Trauma-Informed Learning Community